 Encourage the use of universal design principles in the housing units and communities.
 [P&Z, PC, BOCC]

-eview parking requirements for housing to serve the disabled and seniors.
+Regularly review parking requirements for housing to serve the disabled and seniors.
 [P&Z, PC, BOCC]

 Provide opportunities to retrofit existing homes to incorporate universal design features so that seniors and the disabled can remain in communities longer if they so choose.
 [CR]